natesire/remove-duplicates/README2.md

 # Architecture

 The algorithm to normalize clean the schema is n^2 worse case.
 Fields are a loop inside of Objects loop.
 Loop inside a loop.
 It also depends on how much data schema we are working with. n fields and n objects.
 I would recommend the cleaner be run async off the monolith.
 An async node worker pool can be setup to alert the frontend when it is done.

+# Ultimate Solution

+Identify how to keep duplicates from being entered in the first place.